Thai Red Springtails: Care Guide

 Can Thai red springtails live with isopods?

-Yes — they're a classic bioactive pairing.
-They occupy different niches (springtails tackle mould and microfauna, isopods larger debris) and thrive in the same humid conditions, complementing each other perfectly in a cleanup crew.
+Yes - it's a classic bioactive pairing.
+They occupy different niches (springtails handle mould and microfauna, isopods larger debris) and thrive in the same humid conditions, so they complement each other rather than compete.

 Leave a comment